steveworld/search/search-crunch/README.md

 mapper tasks of the subsequent phase.
 This phase is only executed for non- splitables files, and skipped otherwise.

-2) Extraction phase: This (parallel)  phase  emits  a series of HDFS input file paths (for non-splitable files)  or  a  series  of input data records (for splitable files).
+2) Extraction phase: This (parallel)  phase  emits  a  series of HDFS file input streams (for non-splitable files) or  a series of input data records (for splitable files).

 3) Morphline phase:  This  (parallel)  phase  receives  the  items  of the